-To safeguard the Council Taxpayers of Norfolk from incurring unnecessary financial burden - legal; administrative; and staff costs incurred by NCC may be recharged to developers or their agents.
+To safeguard the Council Tax payers of Norfolk from incurring unnecessary financial burden - legal; administrative; and staff costs incurred by the CC may be recharged to developers or their agents.
 These fees and charges are benchmarked both regionally and nationally to ensure a fair and consistent approach.